Parzon/parzon.github.io/contents/home.md

 Hi, I'm Parzon!
 I am currently a PhD Candidate at Claremont Graduate University, specializing in Information Systems and Technology with a focus on Data Science.
 My research primarily explores Generative AI and Large Language Models for cross-domain applications, as well as Machine Learning for Healthcare Applications.
 Currently, I am expanding my expertise into computer vision to broaden my application surface and engage in more diverse projects.

+I always enjoy extra-curriculars, as I'm currently the Machine Learning Club President at CGU, under the Mathematics and Data Science departments.

 #### Email
 parzon-eyzadpur.fardani[at]cgu.edu